ethereum/remix-ide/docs/create_deploy.md

 `setPN` is not payable (orange button - depending on the theme) : it is not possible to send value (Ether) to the contract.

-Clicking on `get` will not execute a transaction (usually its a blue button - depending on the theme).
+Clicking on `get` will not execute a transaction (usually it's a blue button - depending on the theme).
 It doesn't execute a transaction because a `get` does not modify the state (the variable `value`) of this instance.

 Because `get` is a **view function**, you can see the return value just below the `get` button.